spokenlanguage/platalea/README.md

 If you want to contribute to the development of platalea, have a look at the [contribution guidelines](CONTRIBUTING.md).

+## Changelog

+We keep track of what is added, changed and removed in releases in the [changelog](CHANGELOG.md).

 ## References

 [1] Hodosh, M., Young, P., & Hockenmaier, J. (2013).
 Framing Image Description